suchipi/babel-plugin-transform-class-inherited-hook/README.md

 ## But this makes class extension untrustworthy and changes the semantics of a well-defined system!

 Yeah, it does.
-But it can help create a little bit of structure in an otherwise anything-goes pure functional world.
+But it can help provide a little bit of structure and get rid of a little boilerplate.

 ## Installation